Juul Lawsuit Attorneys in Georgia

 Recovering compensation from Juul can be extremely difficult because the company largely denies any liability for most injuries connected to its products, often claiming that injuries or illnesses cannot be connected to Juul devices.
 You are going to want to have an attorney for no other reason than to have an independent investigation performed into your case so solid evidence can be gathered and used to get you justice.

 Not all Juul cases are necessarily the same, as there may be particular issues relating to a specific device that Juul manufactured.
-You will want to have a lawyer for assistance determining whether you might have a product liability claim possibly based on a design defect or a manufacturing defect.
+You will want to have a lawyer determine whether you have a product liability claim based on a design or manufacturing defect.

 The difference between these two types of cases is that a design defect relates to a fundamental issue with the design of a product that renders it unsafe for all users.
 A manufacturing defect is a more unique error that only affects one e-cigarette or possibly a batch of e-cigarettes.

 Other people may have claims against Juul based on how products were marketed to them and the company’s failure to warn them about some debilitating side effects.
 You are going to want an attorney’s help in determining the best path forward for you because a lawyer has an ethical obligation to only act in your best interests and place your best interests before their own.

 Why Choose Chris Hudson Law Group To Handle My Case?